 The new Z series is important for Nikon as it looks to take back its crown as the number 1 full frame camera manufacturer.
 Developing the new Z lens mount is a bold move that underlines the aspirations it has for full frame mirrorless cameras going forward.

 First generation iterations of any product usually have some kinks to iron out.
-Whilst we might find that’s the case during a full test, Nikon’s vast heritage and experience in camera and lens design means I think it’s really hit the ground running with the Z6.
+Nikon’s vast heritage and experience in camera and lens design mean it’s really hit the ground running with the Z6.
 The promise of a f/0.95 lens is an exciting development for creative photography and the FTZ adapter means existing Nikon shooters can switch immediately and retain all their expensive F mount lenses.

 The big and bright EVF is a joy to use and offers tech advantages of face detection autofocus, focus peaking, info overlay and instant image review all without moving the camera away from your eye.

-The lack of a battery grip initially and only a single QXD card slot aren’t ideal and may deter some more seasoned pros from switching initially, but those minor gripes aside the Z6 is a stunning introduction to the full frame mirrorless market for Nikon.
-With more big players entering this space it can only drive innovation, specs and performance of mirrorless cameras forward and it’ll be interesting to see how Sony responds and what Canon comes up.
+The lack of a battery grip initially and only a single QXD card slot isn’t ideal and may deter some more seasoned pros from switching initially.
+But those minor gripes aside, the Z6 is a stunning introduction to the full frame mirrorless market for Nikon.
+With more big players entering this space it can only drive innovation, specs and performance of mirrorless cameras forward and it’ll be interesting to see how Sony responds.